Patrick Williams (basketball): Professional career

-Chicago Bulls (2020–present)

 Williams was selected by the Chicago Bulls with the fourth overall pick in the 2020 NBA draft.
 On November 22, 2020, he signed his rookie scale contract with the Bulls.
 On December 23, 2020, Williams made his NBA debut, starting and putting up 16 points, four rebounds, one assist, one steal, and one block in a 104–124 loss against the Atlanta Hawks.
 On May 15, 2021, he scored a season-high 24 points, alongside five rebounds and two steals, in a 91–105 loss to the Brooklyn Nets.

 On October 28, 2021, during the Bulls' 103–104 loss to the New York Knicks, Williams suffered a dislocated wrist.
-The following day, it was announced that he would need surgery, ruling him out for 4-to-6 months.
+The following day, it was announced that he would need surgery, ruling him out for 4 to 6 months.
 Williams returned to the court on March 21, 2022, recording seven points and two rebounds in a 113–99 win over the Toronto Raptors.
 On April 10, he scored a career-high 35 points, alongside four rebounds and four assists, in a 124–120 win over the Minnesota Timberwolves.
 The Bulls qualified for the postseason for the first time since 2017 and faced the Milwaukee Bucks, the reigning champions, during their first-round series.
-Williams made his playoff debut on April 17, recording five points, three rebounds and two steals in a 86–93 Game 1 loss.
+Williams made his playoff debut on April 17, recording five points, three rebounds and two steals in a 86–93 game 1 loss.
 The Bulls ended up losing the series in five games.

+On July 6, 2024, Williams re-signed with the Bulls.

+On September 30, 2024, Williams had been cleared for training camp after experiencing foot discomfort during the Bull's minicamp.